How Much Does a Web Designer Make?

 In this post, we’ll explain what a web designer does and look at the main requirements.
-We’ll then do a deep dive into the average salary of a web designer in 2022.
+We’ll then do a deep dive into the average salary of a web designer.
 Finally, we’ll explore the job outlook in this industry.
 Let’s get to it!

 What Does a Web Designer Do?

 Before we explore web designer salaries, it’s important to have a sense of what the role actually entails.
 Simply put, a web designer is responsible for the appearance of a website.
 This includes elements such as layout, navigation menus, buttons, and more.